Sneh-Patel/GitHub-Test/README.md

 # GitHub-Test

-This repo will show us how to use GitHub
+This repo will also show us how branching and merging will work.